 In the Southern Dynasties, women's hairstyles continued the classical elegance of the Han-Jin style, emphasizing high hair buns and soft, graceful lines, displaying a refined and gentle temperament.

-At the same time, the hairstyles of women in the Northern Dynasties were influenced by minority cultures, appearing more bold and natural, often featuring draped over the shoulders or arranged in updos, presenting a different kind of brave and resolute charm.
+At the same time, the hairstyles of women in the Northern Dynasties were influenced by minority cultures, appearing more bold and natural, often featuring long hair draped over the shoulders or arranged in updos, presenting a different kind of brave and resolute charm.

-The Sui Dynasty unified the Southern and Northern Dynasties, flourishing during its time, and women's hairstyles reflected a sense of and grandeur.
+The Sui Dynasty unified the Southern and Northern Dynasties, flourishing during its time, and women's hairstyles reflected a sense of nobility and grandeur.
 Women in the Sui Dynasty adorned high hair buns with intricate braids, often using gold, silver, and jewelry as headpieces, showcasing the status and prestige of the imperial nobility.

 During the Sui Dynasty, hairstyles blended classical and ethnic elements, displaying a splendid and solemn fashion, reflecting the prosperity and brilliance of the unified dynasty.